d9pouces/PolyArchiv/doc/source/filters.rst

 Filters
 =======

-By default, a local repository gather some files from its sources and expose them to all remote repositories.
+By default, a collect point gather some files from its sources and expose them to all remote repositories.
 You can apply some changes on these files, before sending them to the remote repositories.
 These operation can happen after the local backup, or only before a given remote backup.
-Imagine you want to encrypt your backup files, and you have two remote and two local repositories.
+Imagine you want to encrypt your backup files, and you have two remote and two collect points.

 .. code-block:: bash

-                               local repository                                                   remote repository 1 /------------------------------------------------------------------------\        /-----------------------------------------------\
+                               collect point                                                   remote repository 1 /------------------------------------------------------------------------\        /-----------------------------------------------\
   | /------------------\     /----------\     /----------\     /---------\ |        | /----------\     /----------\     /---------\ |
   | | source 1: files  | --> |          | --> |          | --> |         | |        | |          | --> |          | --> |         | |